-6.8 Voltage and Frequency
+6.10 Voltage and Frequency

 Check that the voltage and frequency shown on the alternator rating plate meet the requirements of the generator set application.
+Refer to detailed instructions in the AVR manual for adjustments.

-6.9 AVR Settings
+6.11 AVR Settings

 The AVR is factory set for initial running tests.
 Check that the AVR settings are compatible with your required output.
 Refer to detailed instructions in the AVR manual for on- and off-load adjustments.